brunomaga/brunomaga.github.io/_posts/2020-05-28-AI-Supercomputing-2.md

 I.e. it's a concatenation of all attention heads, and the parameters learnt are the weights of the keys ($W^K_i$), values ($W^V_i$) and query ($W^Q_i$) space of each head $i$, and a final transformation of the multi-head concatenation $W^{MHA}$.
 In terms of computational complexity, the attention mechanism on the encoder is trained on the complete input sequence at once (as illustrated in the "the big red dog" example), instead of looping through all words in the input sequence.
 Therefore,  **the attention mechanism replaces the recursive (RNN) iterations on an encoder, by a set of matrix-vector multiplications**.

-The **Masked Multi-head Attention** component on the decoder is similar to the regular MHA, but replaces the diagonal of the attention mechanism matrix by zeros, to hide next word from the model.
+The **Masked Multi-head Attention** component on the decoder is similar to the regular MHA, but replaces the top diagonal of the attention mechanism matrix by zeros, to hide next word from the model.
 Decoding is performed with a word of the output sequence of a time, with previously seen words added to the attention array, and the following words set to zero.
 Applied to the previous example, the four iterations are:

 <p align="center">
 <br/>